149 platforms available across 15 categories in Vermont. Regulated by the Vermont Department of Liquor and Lottery.

 Vermont is mobile-only — there are no retail sportsbooks, no commercial casinos, and no tribal gaming in the state.
 Beyond sports betting, Vermonters can play the Vermont Lottery (Powerball, Mega Millions, Megabucks, Lucky for Life, scratchers, and Keno at licensed retailers), participate in charitable bingo and raffles regulated by the Secretary of State, and wager on horse racing through advance-deposit platforms like TVG and TwinSpires for simulcast signals.
 DFS contests from DraftKings, FanDuel, and PrizePicks have operated legally since a 2017 Attorney General opinion recognized paid-entry fantasy as a game of skill, and the 2023 sports betting law explicitly preserved that carve-out.
 There is no legal online casino framework; iGaming has not been seriously discussed in the legislature because the sports betting launch was itself a major political lift.

 For 2026, expect the market to stabilize around the three incumbent operators with no new entrants — the three-book cap is written into statute and would require legislative action to expand.
 Year-one handle outperformed projections and tax revenue has exceeded initial forecasts, so there is little political pressure to change the model.
-Problem gambling help is available through the Vermont Problem Gambling Helpline at 1-800-522-4700.
+Vermont 211 listings now point gambling support callers to 1-800-GAMBLER.

 All legal online gambling platforms available in your state, across every market category.